FlipFloop/docs.ctjs.rocks/docs/tut-polishing-jettycat.md

 this.rotation = Math.sin(this.wiggleTime) * 5;
 ```

 Here we change `this.wiggleTime` at each frame by the elapsed time, multiplied by 0.2 to slow down the animation.
-Then we use `Math.sin` to get a sinus of the `wiggleTime` — changing the latter at each frame will result into smooth oscillation between -1 and 1.
+Then we use `Math.sin` to get a sinus of the `wiggleTime` — changing the latter at each frame will result in a smooth oscillation between -1 and 1.
 By multiplying it by 5, we make the effect five times stronger.

 ![A wiggling, animated star](./images/tutJettyCat_StarWiggle.gif)